byteful/9anime-downloader/README.md

 4. Change the `url` in the `index.js` file to whatever 9anime show you want.
 Use the context of the current URL to figure out what part of it to set.
 5. Run the app and wait for everything to download into the `downloads` folder.

+> [!NOTE]
-<p color="blue">This app was created to download Episodes 9-23 from season 2 JJK.</p>
+> This app was created to download Episodes 9-23 from season 2 JJK so my friend could watch them without internet.